AzureCloudWorkshops/ACW-Continuous-delivery/GuidedWalkthroughs/CI:CD - Github with AppServices.md

 ## Prerequisites

-There are a few tools we want to make sure we have prior to starting this workshop we want to make sure we have [.Net Core CLI](https://dotnet.microsoft.com/en-us/download/dotnet) make sure you pick the latest LTS version, a code editor like [VS Code](https://code.visualstudio.com), [git cli](https://git-scm.com/downloads), and an [Azure Account](https://portal.azure.com).
+There are a few tools we want to make sure we have prior to starting this workshop we want to make sure we have [.Net Core CLI](https://dotnet.microsoft.com/en-us/download/dotnet) make sure you pick the latest LTS version, a code editor like [VS Code](https://code.visualstudio.com), [git cli](https://git-scm.com/downloads), [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), and an [Azure Account](https://portal.azure.com).

 ## Init Repo